AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 Flag names mentioned in use clauses.
 Use type clauses and names mentioned in them are not flagged.

-This rule has the following optional parameter for the ``+R`` option:
+This rule has the following optional parameter for the ``+R`` option and for LKQL rule options files:

-*Exempt_Operator_Packages*
+*Exempt_Operator_Packages [bool]*

-   Do not flag a package name in a package use clause if it refers to a package that only declares operators in its visible part.
+   If ``true``, do not flag a package name in a package use clause if it refers to a package that only declares operators in its visible part.

 .. rubric:: Example